matthewtolman/sc2-custom-mod-manager/README.md

 Currently only Mac on Intel processors and Windows 10 and 11 have been tested and verified.

+## Mac OSX Requirements

+As part of .NET 7.0, the minimum Mac OSX version required is OSX 13.
+This is different than .NET 6.0 which works on older operating system versions.
+For this reason, there is a .NET 7.0 and a .NET 6.0 branch since OSX 13 is very recent (wanting to keep OSX 12 support for a while).

 ## MAUI UI

 Tested on Mac and Windows.
 Published for Mac, haven't figured out publishing for Windows.
 WinForm is used for the published Windows version.